-Mail order - To obtain more information about the mail order drug program, order refills, check order status and request additional mail services envelopes and claim forms, or to ask questions about eligibility, copayments or other issues, call the Plan at 1-800-694-9901 or visit our Web site at www.mhbp.com.
+Mail order - To obtain more information about the mail order drug program, order refills, check order status and request additional mail services envelopes and claim forms, or to ask questions about eligibility, copayments or other issues, call us at 1-800-694-9901 or visit our Web site at www.mhbp.com.

 • We administer an open formulary.
-We administer a Formulary Management Program designed to control costs for you and the Plan.
+We administer a formulary management program designed to control costs for you and the Plan.
 The formulary is updated periodically and includes all FDA-approved drugs that have been placed in tiers based on their clinical effectiveness, safety and cost.
 The tiers or categories include:

-Generic Drug Category includes primarily generic drugs;
+Generic drug category includes primarily generic drugs;

-Preferred Drug Category includes preferred brand-name drugs;
+Preferred drug category includes preferred brand-name drugs;

-Non-preferred Drug Category includes non-preferred brand-name drugs.
+Non-preferred drug category includes non-preferred brand-name drugs.